To propose a change in title to an existing degree, please follow and review each of the five steps below:

 - Ensure that the Notification Memo is on Office of the Dean Letterhead.

-- Submit Notification Letter via interdepartmental mail or hand-deliver the Notification Memo to Academic Programs to the Vice Provost for Academic Programs.
+- Submit Notification Letter via interdepartmental mail or hand-deliver the Notification Memo to Daniel Chang, Director for Academic Programs.

 - Notification Memos that are missing the Dean’s signature or initials will be returned to the unit.